crash1115/blind-roll-skills/README.md

 ## Works With
 - Vanilla dnd5e
 - Better Rolls 5e
+- Dice So Nice!

 ## Does Not Work With
-- MESS (A bug with MESS is currently preventing Blind rolls from displaying correctly.
-Once that bug is resolved, everything should work great!)

-## Partial Support
-- Dice So Nice (works with vanilla dnd5e, does NOT work with Better Rolls 5e or MESS alternative rolls)
+- MESS

 # Installation
 ## Using The Manifest URL